-Since 1996, The Writing Internship Program (WIP) offers a writing-intensive experience that blends classroom writing experience with on-the-job skills building.
-As a cooperative between students, businesses, and Kent State’s Department of English, the WIP has several interrelated goals:
+Since 1996, The Writing Internship Program (WIP) has offered a writing-intensive experience to students, blending classroom writing experience with on-the-job skills training.
+As a cooperative between students, businesses/sites, and Kent State’s Department of English, the WIP has several interrelated goals:

 - Writing in Business (ENG 30061)

 - Professional Writing (ENG 30063)

 - Writing in the Public Sphere (ENG 30066)

 - You will spend approximately 10 hours per week at your internship site as a member of the writing staff.